-And these days, data now goes way beyond basic POS reports…
+And these days, big data in retail goes way beyond basic POS reports…

-Maybe you’re using Shoppertrak to count who comes into your store, what zones get the most traffic, and how effective your queue is managed.
+Maybe you’re using Shoppertrak to count who comes into your store, what zones get the most traffic, and how effectively your queue is managed.

 Or maybe you’re using IBM to collect, secure, and analyze Big Data generated through mobile, social, and the Internet of Things to see each customer as an individual and in context.

 Or maybe you use mystery shops to evaluate, measure, and grade how your crew does against expected behaviors.

 Or maybe you’re an apparel store using Alert Technologies’ Smart Fitting Rooms to see how long shoppers had to wait for service when they ask for service, or the average time shoppers spend in the fitting room.

 Or maybe you’re one of those NetPromoter retailers using their -100 to 100 scoring system to grade your customers’ overall satisfaction with your company's service.